Rhyspew/aws-bootcamp-cruddur-2023/journal/week5.md

 In same folder create folder
 Add 'from services.users_short import *' to app.py to reference new document and add in route at bottom of code.

-Add new file to frontend src/components MessageGroupNewItem.js
+Add new file to frontend src/components: MessageGroupNewItem.js

+Edit MessageGroupFeed.js

 Added in new db user manually to test messages.
 Connect into DB.
 INSERT INTO public.users (display_name, email, handle, cognito_user_id)
 VALUES
-('Noah AWS','noah@theboa.com' , 'noah' ,'MOCK')

-Test in Cruddur app, could not get noah id to load so found that I could change the front end url to /messages/noah and insert a message from there.
+  ('Leonardo Turtle','tmnt@ninja.com' , 'leo' ,'MOCK');

+Unable to view in feed.